andymeneely/squib/docs/dsl/save_sheet.rst

   the space around the edge of each card to trim (e.g. to cut off the bleed margin for print-and-play).
 Supports :doc:`/units`.

+rtl
+  default ``false``

+  whether to render columns right to left, used for duplex printing of card backs

 Examples
 --------